bruceravel/DnDthings/docs/distant_moon/world.rst

 The Races of Jarn
 -----------------

-The Quehn, Hoon, Urs, and Traeki of this adventure are a bit different from Brin's novels.
+The Quehen, Hoon, Urs, and Traeki of this adventure are similer to those from Brin's novels, but adapted a bit for D&D.

 The stats given below are for villager adults.
 All four races can be NPC of any class or level.
 Mechanically, these should be treated as